 We selectively control feral dogs, which compromise the Dingoes’ genetic ‘purity’.
-We also support researchers, like Dr. Mike Letnic (University of New South Wales) who is examining the role of Dingoes in structuring ecosystems and sustaining biodiversity at Cravens Peak Reserve.
+We also support researchers, like Dr. Mike Letnic (University of New South Wales) who has examined the role of Dingoes in structuring ecosystems and sustaining biodiversity at Cravens Peak Reserve.

 We're involved in community education and raising awareness of the role Dingoes play in the ecosystem as the apex predator, and top-down regulator of feral predators.

 Long-term monitoring of Dingo numbers has also begun on Carnarvon Station in collaboration with volunteer students from the University of Queensland.

 Donate today to help us continue this and other vital conservation work.
 Most of our operating costs are funded by generous individuals.
 Donations over $2 are tax-deductible and we can't thank you enough for your support.